aio-libs/aiohttp-demos/docs/preparations.rst

 Project structure
 -----------------

-The project structure at the end of the tutorial should look very similar to other Python based web projects:
+At the end of the tutorial, this project's structure should look very similar to other Python based web projects:

 .. code-block:: none